Most of us will face challenges in life.

-Use it as catalyst for change, as your dark side reservoir and as fuel for action.
+Use it as a catalyst for change, as your dark side reservoir, and as fuel for action.

 And whenever you’re depleted, tap into it:

-- Thank you dad for telling me I’d never amount to anything, this last set is for yout
+- Thank you, Dad, for telling me I’d never amount to anything, this last set is for you

 - Your ex dumped for a richer guy.
 These last 10 approaches are to show her you can get better

-- “You’re a social retard”, told you your ex teacher.
+- “You’re a social retard”, told your ex-teacher.
 Your social transformation is proving her wrong

 Remember: smooth sailing rarely carried anyone to greatness.
 But men are born and characters are forged in your darkest hours.